Mosab Hassan Yousef: Espionage career

-Conversion to Christianity
+Conversion to Christianity and loss of faith

 Yousef met a British missionary in 1999 who introduced him to Christianity.
 Between 1999 and 2000, Yousef gradually embraced Christianity.
 In 2005, he was secretly baptized in Tel Aviv by an unidentified Christian tourist.
 He left the West Bank for the United States in 2007, and lived some time in San Diego, California, where he joined the Barabbas Road Church.

 In August 2008, Yousef publicly revealed his Christianity, and renounced Hamas and the Arab leadership, thereby endangering himself and exposing his family in Ramallah to persecution by Hamas and other Islamist groups.
 Yousef has also claimed that his aim was to bring peace to the Middle East; he hopes to return to his homeland when there is peace.

+However, in a December 2025 interview with English journalist and television host Piers Morgan, he stated that he no longer identifies as a Christian.
+He described his 2005 baptism as "symbolic" and said that although he is influenced by the teachings of Jesus, he has neither attended church nor prayed during the same approximately 15-year period in which he has practiced yoga.

 Political asylum in the United States

 For a time, Yousef was threatened with deportation from the U.S., after his request for political asylum was denied, since statements in his book about working for Hamas were interpreted as "providing material support to a U.S.-designated terrorist organization", despite Yousef's explanation that they were "intended to undermine the group".
 His case then proceeded to the deportation stage, despite Yousef's advocates' warning that he would likely be executed by the Palestinian Authority if deported to the West Bank.

 On 24 June 2010, Shin Bet handler Gonen Ben Itzhak, who for 10 years worked with Yousef under the cryptonym "Loai", revealed his own identity in order to testify on behalf of Yousef at an immigration hearing in San Diego.
 Ben Itzhak described Yousef as a "true friend", and said, "he risked his life every day in order to prevent violence".
 Partially as a result of this, Immigration Court Judge Richard J. Bartolomei Jr. ruled on 30 June 2010 that Yousef would be allowed to remain in the United States after being fingerprinted and passing a routine background check.
 On 23 October 2023, Yousef stated that he holds United States citizenship while speaking to American journalist Jake Tapper in a televised interview.